xari/writing/twin_peaks/twin_peaks.md

 tops the list of appearances, but it’s somewhat interesting to notice that he shares that position with Sherriff Truman, Donna Hayward, and even Benjamin Horne.
-Maybe the lesson here is that Twin Peaks isn’t a show about a particular character; it’s a show about a town.
+Maybe the lesson here is that Twin Peaks isn’t a show about a particular character; it’s a show about the whole town.

 -----